 - A nondescript design

-Related: If $50 seems a bit steep for an umbrella to you, you can purchase a similar umbrella from the same company that is around $20 cheaper.
+Related: If $50 seems a bit steep for an umbrella, you can purchase a similar umbrella from the same company that is around $20 cheaper.
 LifeTek Automatic Travel Umbrella Teflon 210T is a fair alternative.
 It may not be as durable, but it also offers UV protection and the same flexibility.

 If you have the best travel umbrella you should make sure to carry it everywhere.
 This way, you’ll definitely have a great time, even when the weather doesn’t seem to cooperate the way you’d like.